boazsegev/plezi-website/docs/guides/hello_chat.html.md

 ## The Client Code

-The following is the HTML / Javascript client part of the code:
+The following is the HTML / Javascript client part of the code.

+I used the optional `PleziClient` just to keep the code a bit shorter, but Plezi works with any Websocket client.

 ```html
 <!DOCTYPE html>